adrmckinney/go-notes/README.md

 ### Prerequisites
 - Go installed on your machine (version 1.18 or higher).
-- SQLite installed (optional, as the app can use an in-memory database for testing).
+- MySQL installed and running on your machine.
+  - Ensure you have the MySQL credentials (e.g., username, password, and host).
+  - The app will create a database called `mckinney_go_notes_db` during the migration process.

+---

 ### Steps to Start the Server
 1. Clone the repository: